ssbc/go-ssb/road-to-partial.md

 These are necessary to get a functional partial replication.
 They are orderd by dependence/necessity (A needs B) not complexity.

-## Restore from an existing bendy-butt keypair

-With classic keypairs this is fairly simple.
-If the database is empty, it just requests it's own feed, too.

-The added complexity here is that we have to "index" our own feed and reinstate the subfeed keypairs from the nonces and save them to the local keystore.

-## Handle migrating from an existing keypair

-If `sbot.WithMetaFeedMode(true)` is passed to `sbot.New()` and it finds a keypair that isn't for a metafeed, the bot should create a new metafeed and announce it on the existing one.

 ## implement content [validation](https://github.com/ssb-ngi-pointer/bendy-butt-spec#validation) of metafeeds
 Right now go-metafeed only handles the overal entry verification but we also need to verify the content portion.
 There already exists [VerifySubSignedContent](https://pkg.go.dev/github.com/ssb-ngi-pointer/go-metafeed#VerifySubSignedContent) to help with this but it needs to be integrated (aka the buisness logic of what to do with these messages).